Kerem-Haeger/blue-waves-diving/README.md

 ![Nav Bar Small](https://github.com/Kerem-Haeger/blue-waves-diving/blob/main/documentation/nav-bar-small.png)

   - In addition, a "Back to top" Button helps users return to the nav bar on small screens, as the navigation does not stay in the field of view.
+  - As the "Back to top" button is only visible on small screens, such as phone screens, it does not have a hover function.
+The design and placement indicates its function and should be recognised by users.

 ![Back to top button](https://github.com/Kerem-Haeger/blue-waves-diving/blob/main/documentation/scroll-up-button.png)